 User defined properties can be used to customize objects within Klaros-Testmanagement by adding custom fields.
 This process is described in Section 5.2.12, “User Defined Properties”.

-It is possible to copy objects from another project to the current one.
-This function can be accessed via the Copy Objects tab on the project details page (see Figure 6.2, “The Project Properties Page”).
-To copy objects, a project has to be selected from the Source Project drop down box first.
-This opens up several tabs with requirements, test environments, systems under test, test cases and test suites from the source project.
+It is possible to transfer objects from another project to the current one.
+This function can be accessed by the Copy Objects tab on the project details page (see Figure 6.2, “The Project Properties Page”).
+To copy objects, first a project has to be selected from the Source Project drop down box.
+This opens up several tabs with requirements, test environments, systems under test, test segments, test cases and test suites from the source project.

-After selecting the desired objects, pressing the Figure 6.7, “Copying Objects from another Project”).button opens up a popup with a summary of all objects that are going to be copied to the current project.
-Pressing the yes button closes the popup and starts the copy operation (see
+After selecting the desired objects, pressing the Figure 6.7, “Copying Objects from another Project”).button opens up a popup with a summary of all objects that are going to be transferred to the current project.
+Pressing the yes button closes the popup and starts the copy process (see

-Checking the Keep test case states checkbox keeps the state of all test cases while copying.
+Checking the Keep test case states checkbox upholds the state of all test cases while copying.
 Unchecking this checkbox sets all test case states to Draft.

 When copying a test suite, all test cases that are part of this test suite are also being copied.